kkhuedo/calhack25/replit.md

   - Fixed WebSocket cleanup to prevent reconnection loops
   - Implemented strict PATCH validation (only notes and status can be updated)
   - Added auto-dismiss confirmation dialogs for success messages
+  - **Relocated "Share Your Spot" button to top-center of map for better accessibility**
+  - **Added "Take" button to instantly remove spots from map when parking**
   - All TypeScript errors resolved and LSP clean

 ## Project Architecture